alpersonalwebsite/react/03_local-state.md

 ```

 Note: `setState()` will merge the object that we pass in into the current state.
+BTW, I´m using the lifecycle `componentDidMount()` to force a change in the state without any user interaction and just for demo purposes.
+In a *tiny app* where a call to an API is done in this "stage", a method or a callback to that API call could set the new data for the state properties through `this.setState()`.

 #### Basic difference between props and state

 * props: read-only data
 * state: mutable data

-Remember: in both cases, either when a Component receives props or the state is "updated", it will re-render.
+Remember: *in both cases, either when a Component receives props or the state is "updated", it will re-render*.

 Now, an example with several of the topics we covered.
 We have a local (or component) state property: `friends`